How cities can accommodate immigration so the world can become twice as rich, without the seemingly obvious downsides.

 Wow, that's like the world's most common stereotype about immigrants.
 Bregman gives evidence that immigrants work harder, take less advantage of safety nets, and in some places, like in the United Kingdom, pay more taxes than the native born do.

 In grad school, I briefly shared a house with two Filipino health care workers.
-And these were some of the hardest workers I ever saw.
+These were some of the hardest workers I ever saw.
 They were just putting in tons of overtime.
-And it also matches my experiences staying in touch with classmates from high school, as well as watching how hard my Somali students worked just a year and a half ago.
+It also matches my experiences staying in touch with classmates from high school, as well as watching how hard my Somali students worked just a year and a half ago.

 Okay, okay, so immigrants are not too lazy to work, but What if they never go back?